-Georgia College has an official licensing program, administered by Learfield Licensing Partners (LLP).
+Georgia College has an official licensing program, administered by CLC.
 This means that Georgia College requires that all commercial products bearing university logos and marks must display the official Collegiate Licensed Product label.
 The label signifies that the item is officially licensed by the university, and that a portion of the sale price is returned to the university for the benefit of its students and programs.
 The label also serves as an assurance to customers that the products meet quality standards and have been approved by the university.

 Vendors who are not licensed are not permitted to use Georgia College logos and marks.